davidscheele/Raspberry-Pi-Audiomixer/README.md

 ## Other Stuff:
 - Examplemusic by https://www.bensound.com .Check it out!
 - Examplesfx are by yours truly.
 Use as you wish.
+- The Examples enclosed are in mp3 format, because it's smaller.
+But your pi is most likely not fast enough to decode mp3 in an acceptable length of time.
+So use the "convert_example_files.sh" to convert the files to wav, with avconv installed.